Proving Termination of Graph Transformation Systems using Weighted Type Graphs over Semirings: Weighted Type Graphs

 From this lemma we can prove our main theorem that is based on the well-known concept of relative termination \cite{ges90,z:termination}: if we can find a type graph for which some rules are decreasing and the rest is non-increasing, we can remove the decreasing rules without affecting termination.
 We are then left with a smaller set of rules for which termination can either be shown with a different type graph or with some other technique entirely.

-{ Let $S$ be a strictly ordered commutative semiring with a well-founded order $\leq$ and $T$ a weighted type graph over $S$.
+{ Let $S$ be a strictly ordered commutative semiring with a well-founded order $\leq$ and $T$ a weighted type graph over $S$, where all weights are contained in $S_\le$.
 Let $R$ be a set of graph transformation rules, partitioned in two sets $R^{<}$ and $R^{=}$.
 Assume that all rules of $R^{<}$ are decreasing and all rules of $R^{=}$ are non-increasing.
 Then $R$ is terminating if and only if $R^{=}$ is terminating. }

 \begin{theorem} \thmterminating \end{theorem}

 A special case of the theorem is when $R^{=}=\emptyset$.
 Then the statement of the theorem is that a graph transformation system $R$ is terminating if all its rules are decreasing with respect to a strictly ordered commutative semiring $S$ and type graph $T$ over $S$.